 Insomnia is typified by difficulty falling asleep or staying asleep.
 This includes waking up in the middle of the night and being unable to fall back asleep, waking up too early in the morning, or feeling unrefreshed from sleep.
 This, in turn, can contribute to daytime issues such as trouble concentrating, drowsy driving, fatigue and mood problems.

 Insomnia varies by person and may be short or long-term.
-Short-term insomnia may be caused by day-to-day stressors, sicknesses, or factors in the immediate sleep environment, while long-term insomnia may be caused by chronic stress, injuries or mental health issues.
+Short-term insomnia can be caused by stress, illness, or environmental factors.
+Long-term insomnia is usually linked to chronic stress, injuries, or mental health concerns.

 Restless Legs Syndrome

-A sleep-related movement disorder, restless legs syndrome (RLS) is characterized by an overwhelming desire to move one’s legs in the evening or at night—and we’re not talking about dancing!
 In fact, the sensation is often uncomfortable or even painful.
 RLS is often associated with intense muscle contractions in the calves or feet during sleep, leading to sudden, startling awakenings.
-The temporary pain can usually be dispelled by walking, moving the legs, or stretching out the specific muscle, at the cost of disrupting your sleep.
+Temporary pain can often be relieved by walking, moving your legs, or stretching the affected muscle.
+However, this can disrupt your sleep.